Wag-Media/wagmedia-com-bot/test.md

 ## edit messages

-Posts
+**Posts**

 - editing an incomplete post to make it complete adds it to the db
 - editing an complete post to make it incomplete unpublishes it, if it is published
 - editing an complete post and it stays complete update it in the db

-Odd Jobs
+**Odd Jobs**

-- editing an incomplete odd-job to make it complete saves the oddjob
+- 1️⃣ editing an incomplete odd-job to make it complete saves the oddjob
-- editing an complete odd-job to make it incomplete will warn the creator
+- 1️⃣ editing an complete odd-job to make it incomplete will warn the creator but leave the odd job in the db

 ## delete messages